 Nada has been named a Rising Star by Super Lawyers magazine.

-Jordan has spent over 12 years representing companies, sponsors, individuals and financial institutions across a wide range of legal areas at both large and boutique law firms, including Latham & Watkins LLP; Skadden, Arps, Slate, Meagher & Flom LLP and Meltzer, Purtill & Stelle LLC.
+Jordan has spent nearly 15 years representing companies, sponsors, individuals and financial institutions across a wide range of legal areas at both large and boutique law firms, including Latham & Watkins LLP; Skadden, Arps, Slate, Meagher & Flom LLP and Meltzer, Purtill & Stelle LLC.

 Jordan focuses on representing small and medium businesses and entrepreneurs where he seeks to act as a true partner and assist in the formation, growth, operation and sale of early-stage and growth businesses, along with offering strategic help when businesses require restructuring or liquidation.
-Jordan also focuses on buy-side transactions, working with individuals, joint ventures and independent sponsors in asset sales or control investments.
+Jordan also focuses on working with fundless sponsors, private equity firms, venture capital and pre-VC capital raises and M&A.

-Now over 3 years old, Litwin Law offers Jordan an opportunity to pursue a rigorously value-added legal practice where he can offer high quality, boutique legal services at economical rates, using an unleveraged structure that never sacrifices client attention or accessibility.
+Now 5 years old, Litwin Law offers Jordan an opportunity to pursue a rigorously value-added legal practice where he can offer high quality, boutique legal services at economical rates, using an unleveraged structure that never sacrifices client attention or accessibility.

 Jordan obtained a B.A. from the University of Michigan and a J.D. with honors from the University of Illinois at Urbana-Champaign College of Law.
 Thereafter Jordan clerked for a federal judge in Houston, Texas for two years.
 Jordan then returned to Chicago to begin his private practice career.

-Jordan has twice been named a Rising Star by Super Lawyers magazine.
+Jordan was named a 2020 Super Lawyer, and twice previously named a Rising Star, by Super Lawyers magazine.

 Perry has practiced intellectual property, advertising, media and business law at Chicago firms for six years.
 As leader of the firm’s Trademarks and Branding practice, he represents branding, naming, and design agencies; established and start-up businesses, and entrepreneurs.
 Perry focuses on trademark prosecution as well as innovation strategy and counseling with clients on branding, naming, corporate identity, IP evaluation and clearance, USPTO registrations and transactional and advisory matters related to IP.
 He also advises clients in the Fantasy Sports industry on their ability to operate in jurisdictions around the U.S. along with other intellectual property and business needs.